O tempora, o mores!

-Cicero is frustrated that, despite all of the evidence that has been compiled against Catiline, who had been conspiring to overthrow the Roman government and assassinate Cicero himself, and in spite of the fact that the Senate had given its senatus consultum ultimum, Catiline had not yet been executed.
-Cicero goes on to describe various times throughout Roman history where consuls saw fit to execute conspirators with less evidence, in one instance—the case of former consul Lucius Opimius' slaughter of Gaius Gracchus (one of the Gracchi brothers)—based only on quasdam seditionum suspiciones: "mere suspicion of disaffection".
+Cicero here takes a tone of righteous indignation.
+He expresses disappointment that Catiline, whom his oration presents as an exemplar of moral perversion and an existential threat to Rome, still lives and walks free; and he rebukes the senate for their actions, deemed by him weak and inept, in a time of national emergency.
+Emphatically, he does not exclude himself from this rebuke ('consul videt'; repetition of we in 'nostrum. nos').
+He goes on to shame himself explicitly and agonise over his 'inaction'.
+In a classic example of appeal to tradition, Cicero will compare himself and the senate unfavourably to a litany of cases in Roman history where conspirators were executed on lesser evidence, such as former consul Lucius Opimius' execution of Gaius Sempronius Gracchus (one of the Gracchi brothers) in 122 BCE, based only on 'mere suspicion of sedition'.

 Cultural references

-In later classical times Cicero's exclamation had already become famous, being quoted for example in Seneca the Elder's Suasoriae:
+'O tempora o mores gained wide renown during the classical period, being quoted for example in Seneca the Elder's Suasoriae:

 tuis verbis, Cicero, utendum est: 'o tempora! o mores!' videbis ardentes crudelitate simul ac superbia oculos!

 It is necessary to use your words, Cicero: 'O times!
 O morals!'
 You will see eyes burning at the same time with cruelty and arrogance!

 Martial's poem "To Caecilianus" (Epigrams §9.70) also makes reference to the First Catilinarian Oration: